 Where to Stay - French Lick

-Though you may decide to grab a hotel room in Nashville, many people decide to head to French Lick, Indiana, where, after checking into the main office, can check out the French Lick Casino.
+Though you may decide to grab a hotel room in Nashville, Indiana, many people decide to head to French Lick, Indiana, where, after checking into the main office, can check out the French Lick Casino.

 Where to Eat On Your Way Home - Clarksville

 Southern Indiana Cooking is some of the best in the world.
 At least that is my totally unbiased Hoosier opinion:).
 But many people also like to be entertained while they eat, and if you're heading back to toward Louisville to fly home, then a stop at the Derby Dinner Playhouse, where there is always a kid friendly show to take in.
-You won't need a hearing aid for this show, because it is delivered an acoustically well designed theater.
+You won't need a hearing aid for this show, because it is delivered in an acoustically well designed theater.
 Don't forget to check their website for upcoming events.

 What to Do - Nashville